lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 ...
 ```

+Alternatively you can run it from within IntelliJ by clicking
+at `com.lightbend.scala.standard.modelserver.scala.ModelServer` (Scala, based on Java APIs)
+or `com.lightbend.scala.standard.modelserver.scala.ModelServerFluent` (Scala, based on Scala APIs)
+or `com.lightbend.java.standard.modelserver.ModelServer` (java)
+and pick `Run ModelServer` or `Run ModelServerFluent`

 Once running, visit these links:

 * http://localhost:8888/state/instance for the list of currently deployed instances
-* http://localhost:8888/state/instance for the current state of execution for a given model.
+* http://localhost:8888/state/value for the current state of execution for a given model.

-TODO: the second URL looks wrong.

 ### Kafka Streams Model Server with a Custom Store

-The `kafkaStreamsModelServerCustomStore` implementation here has two implementations, one in Java and one in Scala.
-They provide identical functionality.
+The final Kafka Streams example of model serving demonstrates implementation of a custom store in Kafka Streams.
+Two Scala and Java implementations are provided for model serving that provide identical functionality.
 An additional Scala implementation is provided that uses a "fluent" API.
 | | |
 | :- | :- |
 | SBT Project | `kafkaStreamsModelServerCustomStore` |